hbc/NGS_Data_Analysis_Course/lessons/09_DE_analysis.md

 	q()

 You should find yourself back at the shell command prompt.
-We will first need to copy over the installation script and then run it. **This may take a few minutes**, and you will see quite a bit of text being printed to screen.
-The reason for this is that R is also installing any dependencies and updating existing packages as required.
+We will first need to copy over the installation script and setup some important _environment variables_.

 	$ cp /groups/hbctraining/unix_oct2015_other/install_libraries.R .

+The next few lines will create a directory in your home folder for installing any R packages.
+Setting the environment variable will let R know where thos directory resides.

+	$ mkdir -p ~/R/library
+	$ echo 'R_LIBS_USER="~/R/library"' >  $HOME/.Renviron
+	$ export R_LIBS_USER="/home/user_name/R/library"

+Now you should be able to run the installation script:

 	$ Rscript install_libraries.R

-If the packages installed successfully you will now be able to run the DE script.
+**The installation script may take a few minutes to run**, and you will see quite a bit of text being printed to screen.
+The reason for this is that R is also installing any dependencies and updating existing packages as required.If the packages installed successfully you will now be able to run the DE script.
 We are going to run the script from the `results` directory, so let's navigate there and create a directory for the results of our analysis.
 We will call the directory `diffexpression`:

 	$ cd results
 	$ mkdir diffexpression

-Now we need to copy over the required files.
 First, let's copy over the script file:

 	$ cp /groups/hbctraining/unix_oct2015_other/DE_script.R diffexpression/